 How to identify Oak Processionary Moth Caterpillars

-- Oak Processionary Moth Caterpillars have a dark heads and a grey body
+- Oak Processionary Moth Caterpillars have dark heads and a grey body

 - Older OPM caterpillars have a dark stripe central line with lighter lines down both sides.

-- They have long, white hairs, which contrast notably with the much shorter, virtually undetectable, irritating and toxic hairs.
+- They have long, white hairs, which contrast notably with the much shorter, virtually undetectable, irritating, toxic hairs.

 - You will find them almost exclusively on or transitioning between oak trees.

-- They will only resort to living and feeding other broad-leaved tree species such as Beech, Birch, Hazel, Hornbeam & Sweet Chesnut if there is a lack of oak trees in the area.
+- They will only resort to living and feeding other broad-leaved tree species such as Beech, Birch, Hazel, Hornbeam & Sweet Chesnut if the area lacks oak trees.